Here’s everything you need to know on how to avoid counterfeit masks

-With the current health crisis continuing to unfold, it is now more important than ever that we implement strong hygiene practices.
+With the current health crisis continuing to unfold, it is now more important than ever to implement strong hygiene practices.
 Unfortunately, as a result of the high demand for face masks, counterfeits have come onto the market.
 So we've put together a checklist of a few things to look out for to avoid being duped.

 Prices that are too good to be true

 One of the biggest insights on whether you're looking at a legitimate product is the price-tag.
 You'll find the disposable masks are the cheaper option compared to the N95 ranges.
-To put this into perspective, a pack of 10 SoftMed masks are priced around the $13-$15 mark, with packs of 50 sitting at $60 approximately.
+To put this into perspective, a pack of 10 SoftMed masks are priced around the $13-$15 mark, with packs of 50 sitting at approximately $60.
 If you feel like the cost is too good to be true, it probably is.

 When it comes to whether or not we should trust an online seller, it's a first response to check the product reviews.
 In most cases where the mask is a fake, you'll find the customer feedback is overly positive.
-Look for the star review, which is usually a full 5-stars, customer comments that seem to lack any average responses or verified buyers.
+Look for the star review, which is usually a full 5-stars, and customer comments that seem to lack any average responses or verified buyers.

 Bottom line, a medical-grade face mask is likely to never feature a decoration that isn't functional to the mask itself.
 Bear in mind that this doesn't apply to cloth masks that are manufactured for design purposes.
-Your P2, N95 and KN95 masks are usually white, have two elastic straps that go around the head or ears and may have some product information on the mask itself.
+Your P2, N95 and KN95 masks are usually white, have 2 elastic straps that go around the head or ears and may have some product information on the mask itself.

 Find our full guide on where to buy these masks here.

 The likelihood of a face mask being counterfeit is higher if you come across the following claims: unlimited stock during peak periods, terms such as "legitimate" or "genuine" being used in the product advertisement and that the masks are safe for children.
-To break it down, the chances of a company having unlimited stock in a time of shortage are incredibly low and face masks are generally safe for kids regardless.
+To break it down, the chance of a company having unlimited stock in a time of shortage is incredibly low and face masks are generally safe for kids regardless.
 The reiteration of these points on the website would be a cause for suspicion.

 These can be harder to spot as sellers can get crafty with what they present in their emails.
 However, you may have reason for concern if the message was sent from a free email service.
 These can include but are not limited to: